 Summer is the most difficult time of year to find fee-less or "no fee" apartment, but it's not impossible.

 Begin your search online with one of the resources listed in The 8 Best Websites for Finding a No-Fee Apartment in New York.
 For best results, go guerrilla.
 Put on your walking shoes and scour your ideal neighborhoods for "for rent" signs.
 Chat up doormen.
 Reach out to your personal networks through email, Facebook, co-workers, and alumni groups.
 Get hold of a list of management companies and call them up to ask about upcoming availabilities that may not be listed anywhere yet.
 (See "How I Found My No-Fee Apartment" for real-life examples of guerrilla tactics.)

 You can also look for a "low fee" apartment.
 On rental search site Naked Apartments, for instance, you can search for "low fee" apartments only, which pulls up no-fee listings as well as apartments with broker's fees of 0-9%.
 Or you can find a a broker who charges a lower-than-normal fee.
-BrickUndergrounders can take advantage of corporate rates--typically around 10% of a year's rent--offered by Suitey.com, a referral network founded by a pair of young Yale grads inspired by the dismal and expensive rental experiences of their classmates and colleagues.
+BrickUndergrounders can take advantage of the corporate rates--typically around 10% of a year's rent--offered by our partner Suitey.com, an upstart, tech-savvy brokerage founded by a pair of young Yale grads inspired by the dismal and expensive rental experiences of their classmates and colleagues.